isw-kudos/huddo-docs/docs/boards/traefik.md

 ### `404` on `/boards/*` routes

-Same cause for `webfron`t.
+Same cause for `webfront`.
 Verify `<release>-webfront-strip-prefix` exists and is referenced in the Ingress annotation.

 ### Sessions not sticky (users logged out unexpectedly)